JetBrains/youtrack-mobile/README.md

 # YouTrack Mobile

-YouTrack Mobile helps you access your issues from anywhere, create a new issue on the fly, or update an existing one.
+YouTrack Mobile helps you access your YouTrack issues from anywhere, create a new issue on the fly, or quickly update an existing one.

 Enjoy a clean, minimalist view of the issues, along with a search box aided by intelligent query completion.
 Filter issues in no time.
-You can check issue details, comments, view attachments and join the discussion.
+Check issue details, comments, view attachments and join the discussion.

 YouTrack Mobile is a native mobile application available for iOS and Android devices.
 It's written using React Native.

  Download YouTrack Mobile:
 * [Google Play](https://play.google.com/store/apps/details?id=com.jetbrains.youtrack.mobile.app)